Texas

 • A resident of the county, and

-• 17 years 10 months old (to vote you must be 18 years old by Election Day).
+• 17 years, 10 months old (to vote you must be 18 years old by Election Day).

-• You must not have been declared mentally incapacitated by a court of law.
+You must not have been declared mentally incapacitated by a court of law.

 Ways to register to vote if you are a new Texas voter or new to the county:

-Volunteer Deputy Registrars are certified by each county to help voters register to vote.
+Fill out the form, and then sign, stamp and mail it in or turn it in to your county election office.
+If you need assistance registering, Volunteer Deputy Registrars are certified by each county to help voters register to vote.

 For voters without a residence, in the space on the registration form for residence address, it’s safest to put the street address of an agency where you receive aid.
-If you have a P.O. box where you receive your mail, put that P.O. box number in the space for mailing address.
+If you have a P.O. box where you receive your mail, put that P.O. box number in the space for the mailing address.

 Time Off To Vote